MathieuCesbron/data/README.md

 # data

+1. Add your binance API keys on keys.py

-1. To generate data, run main.py
+2. To generate data, run main.py

-2. The data will be stored in the folder datafile
+3. The data will be stored in the folder datafile

-3. A graph will be plot to show how the data looks like
+4. A graph will be plot to show how the data looks like

 Example: